OVlasiuk/ovlasiuk.github.io/_pages/about.md

  Minimal Energy Point Sets, Lattices, and Designs, ESI, Vienna, October 2014<br>
  Recent Methods in Sphere Packing and Optimization (workshop), Oberwolfach, June 2014<br>

-## Teaching experience
+## Teaching
-I've TA'ed for single-variable calculus; taught at the Undergraduate seminar and the Vanderbilt math circle.<br>
+TA for single-variable calculus; taught at the Undergraduate seminar and the Vanderbilt math circle.<br>
 Assisted with graduate-level courses in: Analysis, Statistical learning.<br>

 ## Miscellanea